 The brain mechanisms that underlie PTSD are not yet understood.
 Fear condition and extinction models have been originally proposed, and broadly accepted as candidate mechanisms for PTSD development, however more recently the limitations of these models gained increasing attention.
 We had proposed that deficits in the processing of contextual information are at the core of PTSD pathophysiology, involving complex interplay between fear learning, memory, sleep, arousal regulation and stress responses in PTSD.
 We conducted functional neuroimaging studies in PTSD subjects as well as translational studies in animal model of PTSD, to identify brain regions, as well as physiological and molecular mechanisms involved in contextual processing deficits.
 Here we explored the converging evidence of abnormalities in hippocampal-prefrontal-thalamic circuits in PTSD patients and animal models, further dissecting candidate molecular mechanisms involved.
 Together these studies transform our understanding of PTSD pathophysiology suggesting a more complex and nuanced model of pathophysiologic processes involved, understanding that can lead to novel and improved future treatments.

-About Israel Liberzon, MD
+Israel Liberzon, MD

 Professor of Psychiatry, Psychology, and Neuroscience and Director of the Psychiatric Residency Research Track in the Department of Psychiatry at the University of Michigan